Wally: Batched Private Nearest Neighbor Search at Scale: Optimizing Communication using SHE

-\paragraph{Details of MulPIR.} The server represent cuckoo table into $\sqrt{N'} \times \sqrt{N'}$ matrix For this explanation, we assume that each metadata entry has the same size as SHE plaintext.
-If entries are larger than a plaintext, then we split each entry across multiple plaintexts, and if entries are smaller, then we pack multiple entries into each plaintext polynomial when applicable.
-A client query in MulPIR is a single ciphertext $\hat{q}$ encrypting row and column indices.
-Given a query, the server does the following. \begin{enumerate} \item First expand $\hat{q}$ to two $\sqrt{N'}$-length ciphertext vectors.
-Encrypting row indicator vector $\vec{r}$ and column indicator vector $\vec{c}$.
-The server uses the oblivious expansion algorithm given in~\cite{DBLP:conf/uss/AliLP0SSY21} to expand.
-This algorithm requires $\sqrt{N'}$ homomorphic substitutions. \item Then compute the matrix-vector product $\vec{a} := \mat D \vec{c}$ with $N$ plaintext-ciphertext multiplications and ciphertext additions. \item Finish by computing $\vec r^T \vec a$ that results a single ciphertext that is a response.
-This step uses $\sqrt{N'}$ ciphertext-ciphertext multiplications and additions. \end{enumerate} Section~\ref{sec:opt} discusses various optimizations we implemented for MulPIR.
-Overall, our optimizations resulted in a three-fold reduction in server computation and a three-fold reduction in request size.
+\textbf{Overview of MulPIR.} The server arranges the database entries in a $d_1 \times d_2$ matrix, where $d_1 \cdot d_2 = N'$.
+For this explanation, we assume that each metadata entry has the same size as the SHE plaintext.
+If entries are larger than a plaintext, then we split each entry across multiple plaintexts.
+If entries are smaller, then we pack multiple entries into a single plaintext when applicable.
+A client query in MulPIR is a single ciphertext $\hat{q}$ encoding the target entry's indices along both dimensions.
+Given a query, the server does the following. \begin{enumerate} \item Expand $\hat{q}$ into two indicator vectors of lengths $d_1$ and $d_2$.
+The server uses the oblivious expansion algorithm given in~\cite{DBLP:conf/uss/AliLP0SSY21}, whose cost is dominated by $(d_1 + d_2)$ substitution operations (Galois automorphisms followed by key-switching). \item Process the first dimension using $d_1 \cdot d_2$ plaintext-ciphertext multiplications and additions, producing a $d_2$-length ciphertext vector. \item Process the second dimension using $d_2$ ciphertext-ciphertext multiplications and additions, producing a single ciphertext that is the response. \end{enumerate}

+\textbf{PIR Optimizations.} We present several optimizations to MulPIR that yield a $2\text{-}3\times$ improvement in server computation and communication.

+\paragraph{Splitting cuckoo hash tables} As described above, keyword PIR requires the client to fetch entries at both $h_1(\textit{keyword})$ and $h_2(\textit{keyword})$ in the cuckoo hash table.
+The cuckoo hash table has $(1+u)N'$ slots for $N'$ entries, so each lookup requires a separate index PIR query on the full table, costing $\approx 2(1+u)N'$ plaintext-ciphertext multiplications total.
+We optimize this by splitting the database entries into two separate tables, one for $h_1$ and one for $h_2$.
+Each table contains $\approx N'/2$ entries, and we run a single index PIR query on each, skipping empty slots.
+This reduces the total cost to $\approx N'$ plaintext-ciphertext multiplications, a $3\times$ improvement for $u = 0.5$.